CrazyFedde/docs/commands.md

 <a name="language"></a>
 ### Language

-Displays the local that is used on the server, you can also use this command to change the language that Ava will use to send messages with.
+Displays the localization that is used on the server, you can also use this command to change the language that Ava will use when sending messages.

 The **general.manage_server** permission is required to run this command.